sanketchaudhary10/ChatGPT-Bot/README.md

-# GPT-bot: Chatbot Using GPT-3.5-turbo
+# GPT-Bot: Chatbot Using GPT-3.5-turbo

 # Overview
 This repository contains the source code for a chatbot built using OpenAI's GPT-3.5-turbo.
 The chatbot is integrated into a chat interface with a Flask backend and a JavaScript frontend.
-The project includes fine-tuning of model parameters, which resulted in a 30% improvement in user engagement and response relevance.
+The project includes fine-tuning model parameters, which resulted in a 30% improvement in user engagement and response relevance.
 The chatbot is deployed on Vercel for optimized performance and accessibility.

 # Features
 - Powered by GPT-3.5-turbo: Utilizes OpenAI’s advanced language model to generate human-like responses.